 - Click Scan to start the scanning process.

 - Once the scan is complete, click Close.

 What Else Can You Do?

-Remember performing the solutions incorrectly can lead to data loss.
-That is why it is recommended that you must back up your company file.
-But if you suspect that your company file is severely damaged or corrupt, using Stellar Repair for QuickBooks can help.
+Remember performing the above solutions incorrectly can lead to data loss.
+Therefore, it is recommended that you must back up your company file.
+But if you suspect that your company file is severely damaged or corrupt, using Stellar Repair for QuickBooks® Software can help.
 The software can also help you remove all the errors from the QBW file and your QuickBooks application.

-Recovers all mailbox data of the company, its customers, vendors, and employees.
+- Recovers all data of the company, its customers, vendors, and employees.

-QuickBooks Error H202 can be a tough one to resolve.
+QuickBooks error code H202 can be a tough one to resolve.
 However, with the right solutions by your side, you can overcome it and all other such problems to keep working on your QuickBooks financial transactions, uninterrupted.
-This post covers all the solutions that can help you get rid of QuickBooks error H202.
-But, make sure to back up your QuickBooks company files and keep Stellar Repair for QuickBooks Software handy for repairing the QBW file and recovering its data.
+This post covers all the solutions that can help you get rid of the QuickBooks error H202.
+But, make sure to back up your QuickBooks company files and keep Stellar Repair for QuickBooks® software handy for repairing the QBW file and recovering its data.